Priest Holmes

-Priest Anthony Holmes (born October 7, 1973) is an American former football running back who played 11 seasons in the National Football League (NFL).
-He played college football for the University of Texas at Austin.
-He was signed by the Baltimore Ravens as an undrafted free agent in 1997.
+Priest Anthony Holmes (born October 7, 1973) is an American former professional football player who was a running back for 11 seasons in the National Football League (NFL).
+He started his career with the Baltimore Ravens but experienced breakout success after signing with the Kansas City Chiefs as a free agent in 2001.

-Holmes earned a Super Bowl ring with the Ravens in their 2000 Super Bowl XXXV victory over the New York Giants.
-After rushing for just over 2,000 yards in four seasons in Baltimore, Holmes experienced breakout success after signing with the Kansas City Chiefs as a free agent in 2001.
 During his seven-year stint with the Chiefs, Holmes was a three-time All-Pro, three-time Pro Bowl selection and was named NFL Offensive Player of the Year in 2002.
+Prior to playing for the Chiefs, Holmes earned a Super Bowl ring with the Ravens, who'd signed him as an undrafted free agent in 1997, in their 2000 Super Bowl XXXV victory over the New York Giants.
+He rushed for just over 2,000 yards in four seasons in Baltimore.
+Holmes sat out the 2006 season with a neck injury, and after a brief comeback attempt in 2007, he retired from the NFL.

-Holmes sat out the 2006 season with a neck injury, and after a brief comeback attempt in 2007 retired from the NFL.
-Holmes was also inducted into the University of Texas Hall of Honor and the Texas High School Sports Hall of Fame in 2007.
-He was inducted to the Kansas City Chiefs Hall of Fame in 2014.
+Holmes played college football for the Texas Longhorns.
+He was inducted into the University of Texas Hall of Honor and the Texas High School Sports Hall of Fame in 2007.
+He was inducted into the Kansas City Chiefs Hall of Fame in 2014.

 Early life

 Holmes was born in Fort Smith, Arkansas.
-Although he carries the last name of his biological father, he never met the man, only seeing him for the first time at his funeral.
-He was raised in San Antonio, Texas by his mother Norma, and stepfather Herman Morris.
+Although he carries the last name of his biological father, he never met the man, and only attended his funeral.
+Holmes was raised in San Antonio, Texas, by his mother Norma, and stepfather Herman Morris.
 Holmes was raised in a military household as his stepfather was an aircraft technician at Kelly Air Force Base for 20 years.
 When he was 13, Holmes spent a summer in Detroit, Michigan, working for his grandfather's lawn care service.
 Working with much older men for 12 hours a day, six days a week, Holmes learned the work ethic that later shaped him as a football player.

-School career

-High school

 Holmes, who had idolized Dallas Cowboys' running back Tony Dorsett growing up, developed his own elusive running style while playing street football with the children in his neighborhood.
 Holmes later attended John Marshall High School, where he became a starter for head coach David Visentine.
 As a senior in 1991, Holmes rushed for 2,061 yards, and led his team to a runner-up finish in the state championship game, losing to Odessa Permian.